Seoul National University

 Academic Program

-Take advantage of the opportunity to study at Korea’s most prestigious university and learning about Korean language culture.
+Take advantage of the opportunity to study at Korea’s most prestigious university and learning about the Korean culture.

-During the Fall and Spring semesters at Seoul National University (SNU), you may choose from optional courses in beginning, intermediate, and advanced Korean language, and a wide variety of lecture courses taught in English.
+During the Fall and Spring semesters at Seoul National University (SNU), you can take a wide variety of lecture courses taught in English and optional courses in beginning, intermediate, and advanced Korean language.
 You will be asked to choose a preferred department at SNU, but you may take courses in multiple departments.
+Review Seoul National University’s website for the different Colleges/Departments that are available for undergraduate exchange students HERE.

 Searching for Courses

-Korean language course information can be found here.
-Please note: Korean language courses at Seoul National University are offered through the Korean Language Education Center.
+The SNU Korean language course information can be found HEREPlease note: Korean language courses at Seoul National University are offered through the Korean Language Education Center.
 Korean language courses are a separate charge; the cost is not included in UAlbany’s Estimate of Costs.
 Additionally, depending on the Korean language course option you choose, the courses may conflict with several of the English-taught courses you plan to take.

 Housing

+Please note, SNU ON CAMPUS HOUSING IS NOT GUARANTEED.
 On-campus housing for exchange students at SNU is available at the Gwanak Residence Halls.
 If you choose to live on campus, you will be in a living environment with students from more than 80 countries.
 The apartment-style suites, made up of three double-occupancy rooms, include a bed, desk, bookshelf, closet, private bathroom, and phone.
 Personal items, including blankets and pillows, are not provided.
-ON CAMPUS HOUSING IS NOT GUARANTEED.

 The shared living room includes a sofa, table, AC, refrigerator, washer, and shoe rack.